 Let’s get the most basic question out of the way first: What is Plan B?
-According to Gersh, it’s the only form of the morning-after pill sold over the counter (so no prescription needed) and contains one and a half milligrams of the hormone levonorgestrel.
+According to Felice Gersh OB/GYN, it’s the only form of the morning-after pill sold over-the-counter (so no prescription needed) and contains 1.5 mg of the hormone levonorgestrel.
 The pill’s mode of action may be “to prevent ovulation, fertilization, or implantation [of an egg],” she explains.

-Thankfully, I already had enough info about Plan B before taking it (thanks to my friends, by the way, not school, not the healthcare system) to know that it cannot get rid of an existing early pregnancy.
-Sadly, not everyone is aware of this fact.
-“Morning-after pills aren’t abortion pills,” Gersh confirms.
+Thankfully I already had enough info about Plan B before taking it (thanks to my friends, by the way, not school, not the health care system) to know that it cannot get rid of an existing early pregnancy.
+Sadly not everyone is aware of this fact.
+“Morning after pills aren’t abortion pills,” Gersh confirms.
 “If you’ve already an implanted embryo in you, then it won’t work!”
-Plan B will not have any effect on the embryo whatsoever.
-The pill also can’t prevent the transmission of any kind of sexually transmitted infection.
-“Condoms should always be used when knowledge of the partner’s health status is unknown or questionable,” says Gersh.
+The pill also can’t prevent the transmission of any kind of sexually transmitted infection: “Condoms should always be used when knowledge of the partner’s health status is unknown or questionable,” says Gersh.

 Now that we’re all set up, let’s continue learning about what it’s really like to take Plan B. Here, five things I wish I’d known before my first morning-after pill experience.

 Just from the name, I thought you had to take the morning-after pill ASAP for it to work at all, but the truth is that you have 72 hours, the period it usually takes for an egg to be fertilized, before it’s too late.
-Still, it is not a prudent idea to have unprotected sex and figure, Oh it’s fine.
-I’ll just take Plan B three days from now.
-“The reality is that it’s not foolproof,” says Gersh.
-Here’s the breakdown: If you take Plan B within 24 hours, it is 95% effective at preventing pregnancy, but if you wait until 72 hours, that figure drops down to 89%.
+Still, it is not a prudent idea to have unprotected sex and figure, oh it’s fine, I’ll just take Plan B three days from now and it’ll be fine.
+“The reality is that it’s not fool-proof,” says Gersh.
 According to Gersh, Plan B is actually “less effective than using birth control properly” and ideally shouldn’t become your standard practice for preventing pregnancy (especially since the pill can run you $50 or more a pop).